Krinkle/mw-tool-tourbot/README.md

 ## Options

+* `--config FILE`: Where to store your credentials.
+Default: `$HOME/.config/tourbot/.mwauth.json`.
 * `--file FILE`: File that contains a list of pages to process.
-Default: results.txt
+Default: `results.txt`.
 * `--all:` Enable interactive mode for all page names, even without matches.
 * `--contains TEXT`: Limit the `all` iteration to pages that currently contain the given text.
 * `--match TEXT`: Similar to the `contains` parameter, but interpreted as a regular expression.